r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 feature has not been needed yet in the experimental toolchain.

 Symbols exported from object files and actually missing at linking time are mostly unique in the experimental toolchain.
-Exceptions include inlined C++ functions (but then they are not missing at linking time), alternative implementations (e.g.  parallel OpenBLAS, serial OpenBLAS, reference BLAS), runtime library wrappers (but they are not missing at linking time).
-Still, it should be possible to come up with a tool that could well advice on the list and order of libraries to link.
-Possibly with heuristics to resolve some edge cases.
+Non-unique are some inlined C++ functions (but then they are not missing at linking time), alternative implementations (e.g.  parallel OpenBLAS, serial OpenBLAS, reference BLAS), runtime library wrappers (but they are not missing at linking time).
+As these exceptions are rare, it was possible to come up with a simple tool which can reasonably well advice on the list and order of libraries to link, with heuristics to resolve some edge cases.

 Traditionally, this is done in Unix using `lorder` script and `tsort`.
 `lorder` generates a list of dependencies between static libraries,